FlorianCliquet/NUI/BACKEND/Explanation/README.md

 ## Contact

-If you have any questions or need further assistance, please contact our support team at [NUI Github Repo](https://github.com/FlorianCliquet/NUI).
+If you have any questions or need further assistance, please contact us at [NUI Github Repo](https://github.com/FlorianCliquet/NUI).